Renaissance architecture of Toulouse: Patrons: Great merchants and members of the Parlement

-The historiography of Toulouse has long interpreted the architectural quality of Renaissance hôtels particuliers through the lens of the international trade in woad (pastel) and the prosperity of the merchants who exported it to the major textile centers of Western Europe.
-Coming from Spain, Italy, Flanders, Rouergue, Languedoc, or the Basque Country, these merchants settled in Toulouse to develop their businesses.
-From 1463 (the year of the great fire of Toulouse) to 1562 (the beginning of the French Wars of Religion), their number was limited to about twenty: the woad trade, highly speculative, required the immobilization of considerable capital over several years—four years on average between sowing and payment—but in return offered exceptional profits.
-Of the architectural heritage left by this small number of woad merchants, only the hôtels of Jean de Bernuy, Pierre d'Assézat, and Jean de Cheverry survive today as truly notable examples (along with a few Gothic-style hôtels, such as the Hôtel de Pierre Delfau).
-The first two, among the most remarkable Renaissance hôtels particuliers in France, probably led to an overestimation of the role of woad in the prosperity of Toulouse during the 16th century.
-In reality, most of the Renaissance hôtels particuliers of Toulouse were built by merchants for whom woad was not the main activity, by physicians, and above all by members of the Parlement—representatives of the Nobles of the Robe, who formed the city’s most prestigious social class.
+For a long time, Toulouse historiography linked the architectural quality of the Renaissance hôtels particuliers to the sole trade of woad (pastel).
+This blue dye, exported to the major textile centers of Western Europe, was indeed the source of prosperity for a few great merchants who settled in Toulouse between the Great Fire of 1463 and the beginning of the French Wars of Religion in 1562.

+Originating from Spain, Italy, the Flanders, Rouergue, Languedoc, or the Basque Country, the actors of this merchant elite were actually few in number.
+Indeed, although it sometimes offered considerable profitability, the woad trade was extremely speculative and required the immobilization of significant capital over the long term (four years on average between sowing and payment).
+Consequently, only about twenty merchants were able to rise to the rank of actors in this international trade.
+Of the heritage they left behind, little remains today except for a small handful of mansions, including two of the most remarkable examples of urban Renaissance architecture in France: the hôtels of Jean de Bernuy and Pierre d'Assézat.

+The brilliance of these two buildings alone has undoubtedly contributed to overestimating the role of woad in the prosperity of Toulouse in the 16th century.
+For, far from being the work of the woad merchants, the majority of the Renaissance hôtels particuliers in Toulouse were built by other classes of the population: merchants for whom woad was not the main activity, and especially magistrates, members of the Nobles of the Robe which then constituted the most prestigious and influential social class in the city.

-The bourgeois who succeeded in commerce in Toulouse generally aspired to become capitouls, an ennobling municipal office that then allowed their descendants, after studying law, to pursue careers at the Parlement of Toulouse.
-Thus, no great dynasties of merchants ever emerged in Toulouse.
-The spectacular economic successes of the Renaissance were often the work of men of a single generation—sometimes two or three depending on the family—who, once ennobled, destined their sons for legal careers within a parlement that made Toulouse the judicial capital of a large part of southern France.
+The successful bourgeois in Toulouse commerce most often aspired to become capitouls, an ennobling municipal office that then allowed their descendants, after law studies, to accede to a career in the Parlement of Toulouse.
+Thus, no great merchant dynasty emerged in Toulouse; the spectacular economic successes of the Renaissance were often the work of men of a single generation who, once ennobled, destined their children for a legal career with a Parlement that made Toulouse the judicial capital of a large part of Southern France.

 In the Renaissance, Toulouse woad merchants exported their blue dye throughout Western Europe.

 Testimony to Toulouse’s commercial vitality in the 16th century: in 1549 one of the first merchants’ exchanges in France was created (the current building dates from the 19th century).

 From 1443 to 1790 the Parlement of Toulouse was the second most important and oldest in the kingdom after that of Paris (map of 1789).

 Coffered ceiling of the Salon d’Hercule at the Parlement of Toulouse, work of the sons of the sculptor Artus Legoust (17th century).